sohamdata/website/README.md

 [the guide](https://ai-scripting.docsforadobe.dev/), and yt videos like [this one](https://www.youtube.com/watch?v=EGdgrP7azUQ)

-it might take a couple seconds to load images.
+it might take couple seconds to load images.

 site looks ugly and annoying on mobile.